-The lawyers at Ragain & Cook, P.C., dedicate their professional lives to helping accident victims with catastrophic injuries such as traumatic brain damage.
+The lawyers at Ragain & Cook, P.C., dedicate their professional lives to helping accident victims with catastrophic injuries, such as traumatic brain damage.
 We want to be a source of comfort and strong legal counsel in your time of need.
-Contact us today for a free case evaluation.
+Contact us our brain injury lawyers today for a free case evaluation.